It's the last hour of the last show in 2011 on EIB.

 And so we have to ask ourselves, do we want to repeat history by listening to those people who created the calamity?

-I mean, listening to the politicians today, both Democrats and Republicans, uh, in terms of what to do, that's like calling on arsonists to help you pull out the fire.
+I mean, listening to the politicians today, both Democrats and Republicans, in terms of what to do, that's like calling on arsonists to help you pull out the fire.

-And keep in mind another thing, uh ladies and gentlemen, that from 1787, when we became a nation, until 1930.
+And keep in mind another thing, ladies and gentlemen, that from 1787, when we became a nation, until 1930, there were recessions, there were depressions, sometimes called panics, and there's no intervention.

-No one thought that government should do something to get us out of the depression.
+No one thought that government should do something to get us out of the Depression because it's not authorized by the United States Constitution.

-That is, we had depression from 1930s, 1930 until it was after World War One.
+That is, we had the Depression from 1930s, 1930 until it was after World War I, World War II, I'm sorry.

 I would put him in the category with FDR.